antonalvarezbc/LynxAutomator/README.md

 ### 2. Wildlife Insights

-This module lets you download images directly from the **Wildlife Insights** platform, streamlining the data collection and analysis process.
+This module helps you to download images from the **Wildlife Insights** platform.

 ### 3. Wildlife Insights-Wildbook